tabarra/txAdmin/docs/dev_notes.md

 - We should be able to get rid of our menu state management, mainly the part that sends to lua what are the admin ids when something changes
 To check of admin perm, just do `IsPlayerAceAllowed(src, 'txadmin.xxxxxx')`
 > Don't use, but I'll leave it saved here: https://github.com/citizenfx/fivem/commit/fd3fae946163e8af472b7f739aed6f29eae8105f
+- need to find a way to protect against scripts, cfg/console changing these aces
+- would be cool to have a `SetProtectedMonitorAces(table)` native dedicated to txadmin to set every admin/resource ace perms

 ### txPointing (old txBanana)